edemaine/svgtiler/examples/chess/README.md

   * Using `require` to load and modify external SVG files (strip off unnecessary `<svg>` wrapper)
   * JSX notation for creating and composing symbols
-  * `svgtiler.afterRender` for rendering a background
+  * `svgtiler.afterRender` for rendering a background white rectangle
+* [CoffeeScript file](graph.coffee) for rendering the graph of attacks, illustrating more advanced `svgtiler.afterRender` usage.

 ## Piece Shapes